 For example, often where the purchaser is unknown to them, the only indication a retailer may have that the purchase is being made for commercial purposes is if a tax invoice is requested.

 This exclusion only refers to persons who are authorised retailers who hold a relevant authorisation for example, an alcohol retail licence.
-If you don’t hold an alcohol retail licence or relevant authorisation and are carrying out, or intend to carry out, a controlled activity, then you must apply to be approved under the scheme.
+If you don’t hold an alcohol retail licence or relevant authorisation and are carrying out, or intend to carry out, a controlled activity, then you must be approved under the scheme.

 Examples of incidental sales: